-5 super simply ways to reduce waste in your home today.
+5 super simple ways to reduce waste in your home today.

 Reusable containers as the first step to reduce waste.

 Are you planning to buy lettuce at the store?
 Try and remember to start bringing your own containers to put it in instead of using the little plastic produce bags.
 This is a great way to reduce waste because you aren’t even taking it there in the first place!

 The spinach I buy comes in big plastic containers so I always wash and reuse those containers.
 If I don’t reuse them, I make sure to recycle them.

 One of the largest leaps towards reducing waste that I’ve taken is getting rid of paper napkins and paper towels.
 Believe it or not, it was very simple!

 For the longest time I thought it was going to be the most difficult thing to do but I just simply did it.
 Really!
 I used the rest of the paper products and I never bought them again.

 My grandmother sent me cloth napkins that we use for meals and I just picked up some cheap wash clothes for all my cleaning needs.
 You might not believe it, but I really do not miss the paper products.